-After graduation from the U of Utah I with a degree in philosophy and pre-med, I applied to dental school.
+After graduation from the U of Utah with a degree in philosophy and pre-med, I applied to dental school.
 That turned out to be one of the best things I've done in my life--for it was after an interview at a dental school in San Francisco one rainy January day in 1961 that I decided to take a drive up to the Napa Valley--just on a whim--but by the end of the day I was hooked on the wine business...the "romance of it all".
 At some point during that day I heard about the University of California's program in viticulture and enology (grape-growing and winemaking).
-I applied to Davis and was accepted.
+I applied to UC Davis and was accepted.

-During my two years at Davis leading to a degree in viticulture, I was introduced to Pinot noir (a wine unknown to me during my upbringing in Utah where Thunderbird was the king of wines--aperitif wine, dinner wine, and dessert wine.
+During my two years at Davis obtaining a degree in viticulture, I was introduced to Pinot noir (a wine unknown to me during my upbringing in Utah).
 My first taste of a French Burgundy at Davis was a revelation--"This is what wine is all about!"
 "This is why I am here!"
 I began to focus my attention on this variety, tasting all I could get my tongue around.
-The differences between the French and the Californian Pinot noirs was incredible.
+The differences between the French and the Californian Pinot noirs were incredible.
 The French had the decided edge in complexity, finesse and flavor--but why?
 I had been taught that California wines "were all things to all people" and that "all varieties do well in the warm California climate."
 Maybe so--but not Pinot noir in my book.
 This was reinforced by an enology professor at Davis who said during a lecture, "There are few, if any, climates in California cool enough for Pinot noir."